 There’s a lot you can do to regain control (in a good way!) of your life and marriage.
 If you’ve respectfully asked your partner to limit an extramarital friendship and he/she has refused, you may need to get some outside help.
 And fast.
-You can start right now by listening to the audio intro of the online “crash course” that applies to your situation, whether that’s Prevent Infidelity // End Their Inappropriate Friendship to see whether it’s right for you.
+You can start right now by listening to the audio intro of the online “crash course” that applies to your situation, whether that’s Prevent Infidelity // End Their Inappropriate Friendship or Overcoming Infidelity // For Betrayed Spouses.

 Regardless, always keep in mind that the longer these “friendships” go on, the more entrenched they get and the more defensive people get of them.
 And the more that happens, the closer they get to full-scale affairs.
 I should know, since this is my area of specialization.

 Step one, however, is to get your own head around it.
 Instead of feeling insecure or ashamed to insist that your partner limit or end an opposite-sex friendship that is causing a rift between the two of you, have confidence in your own assessment of the situation and in your own ideals of what is appropriate within a marriage.